joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/05/22/movies/cannes-neon-sentimental-value-elle-fanning.html

 **The 2025 Blue Jays need good stories.
 Nathan Lukes is providing one**\
-`Breakout players like Lukes can lift a baseball team from middling to October.`\
+`Breakout players such as Lukes can lift a baseball team from middling to October.`\
 https://nytimes.com/athletic/6376363/2025/05/22/blue-jays-nathan-lukes-walk-off/

 **Cargo Ship Crashes Into Norway Man’s Backyard**\